 What about the Nephilim?

 Likewise, the passage here in Genesis does not accuse the Nephilim of any particular sin.
 Yet, an important part of the fictional account of 1 Enoch centers on the giants, also known as the Nephilim.
 The assumption is that the Nephilim were the hybrid offspring produced by the union of angels mating with human women.
-There is one huge problem with this notion: this is not what Gen 6:4 says!
+There is one huge problem with this notion: this is not what Genesis 6:4 says!

 The text says that the Nephilim were on the earth in those days.
 What was happening in “those days?”
 It was the time when the sons of God came in to the daughters of men and bore children to them.
 Notice the text does not say the Nephilim were the children who were born to the sons of God and daughters of men.
 It says they lived at the same time.
 That’s all it says.
 The Nephilim existed on the earth at this time and the text does not say they were the offspring of these unions.